OnionIoT/documentation/docs/device-tree-overlay/software-spi.md

 :::caution **Drawback: Lower Bus Speed**

 Since this is a software-based bus, it will not be as fast as a hardware SPI bus.
-The highest speed is **1.4MHz** if CPU load is low.
-This is much slower compared the 40MHz maximum of the hardware SPI bus.
+The maximum bus speed is **1.4MHz** if CPU load is low - much slower compared the 40MHz maximum of the hardware SPI bus.

 This is adequate for most SPI devices, but it is not recommended for data-intensive use cases like driving a display.